 - Use frozen fruit instead of adding ice.
 Ice dulls the flavor and can make your smoothie separated and watery as it melts.
 Frozen fruit is easy to keep on hand so you can make smoothies whenever you want.

 - Add a pinch of salt.
-Just an ⅛ teaspoon of salt will amplify the fruit flavor.
+Even an eighth of a teaspoon of salt will amplify the fruit flavor.

 - Add a squeeze of lemon.
-A spritz of fresh lemon juice will also help to balance the flavor of your smoothie and keep the ingredients fresh and colorful, as it helps to prevent oxidation.
+A spritz of fresh lemon juice will add acidity to help balance the flavor of your smoothie and keep the color bright and the taste fresh, as it helps prevent oxidation.

-Best Blender/Processor Combo: Ninja Professional Plus Kitchen System with Auto-iQ (BN801)
+Ninja BN801 Professional Plus Kitchen System with Auto-iQ

 Easy to use and clean

 No slicing or shredding capabilities

 A true multitasker, the Professional Plus "kitchen system" incorporates a traditional full-size blender, personal blender, and food processor on the same base.
 It can handle classic blending tasks like crushing ice and making milkshakes and cocktails in a large pitcher, but it also has two 24-ounce cups with their own blades and to-go lids to make individual smoothies for busy mornings.

 On top of that, it comes with a 64-ounce food processor bowl with both a metal chopping blade for tasks like making salsa and a plastic dough blade for kneading up to 2 pounds of bread dough.
 It doesn't, however, come with the slicing or shredding tools that most food processors include.

 The system has five different Auto-iQ preset programs for making smoothies, crushing ice, extracting juice, chopping, and kneading dough.
 Manual controls include three speed settings and pulse.
 This is the second most expensive Ninja on this list, but potentially replacing three separate machines with a single tool might well be worth it.